Kootenay Lake Local Chapter Constitution Kootenay Lake Environmental Educators Website Most recent minutes: Kootenay Lake January 2020

 - Re-wilding school grounds

-- Creating place-based learning websites for our districts
+- Creating place-based learning websites and newsletters for our districts

 - Spreading the culture of outdoor education prep-teachers in our districts